Helsinki-NLP/mammoth/docs/source/quickstart.md

 <summary>Task-specific encoders and decoders</summary>

 In this example, we create a model with encoders and decoders **shared** for the specified languages.
 This is defined by `enc_sharing_group` and `enc_sharing_group`.
+Note that the configs expect you have access to 2 GPUs.

 ```yaml
 # TRAINING CONFIG